No future - Last modification: Nov 30, 2020

 With the end of the world coming up, it'll be handy to have a local mirror of wikipedia.
-The whole database is a bit big to manage, but keeping only the current version of the pages makes it manageable.
+The whole database is a bit big to manage, but keeping only the current version of the pages from a snapshot makes it manageable.
 For example, in October 2019, the English Wikipedia pages (text only, no media) are dumped in 70GB of XML, for about 6 million articles.
-Using the pages-articles dump, which feature all articles with no history and talk pages, there are in fact 19 million pages to import (with templates, redirects, media descriptions...).
+Using the pages-articles dump, which feature all articles with no history and talk pages, there are in fact more than 19.6 million pages to import (with templates, redirects, media descriptions...).
+After 7 months of importing on a raspberry pi 4, the database weights 290GB on the disk, without caching, and the pages are at least 7 months old and cannot be updated automatically.

 Some software can use these XML dumps and present them in a tailored browser, see the offline wikipedia readers section.
 It's certainly easier to install, and also come with the pages media for some of them, but it's not as fun as having a real editable wiki.
 It's also not easy to find a software that works on ARM processor, because it would be nice to have this running on the low power Raspberry Pi 4 computer.
 It seems kiwix can make a wifi hotspot that offers a static version of wikipedia: see the doc.